Swarupa567/Iris-Flower-Classification-Project/README.md

 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample (in centimetres):

-Length of the sepals/n
+Length of the sepals

 Width of the sepals

 Length of the petals

-Width of the petalsr.
+Width of the petals.

 For detiled view of project description : https://medium.com/@swarupachowdaryp/iris-flower-classification-using-machine-learning-48e0bde76e41